Jabiru: Food and feeding habits

-The jabiru lives in large groups near rivers and ponds, and eats prodigious quantities of frogs, fish, snakes, snails, insects, and other invertebrates.
+The jabiru lives in large groups near rivers and ponds and eats prodigious quantities of frogs, fish, snakes, snails, insects, and other invertebrates.
 It will even eat fresh carrion and dead fish, such as those that die during dry spells, and thus help maintain the quality of isolated bodies of water.
 They feed in flocks and usually forage by wading in shallow water.
 Jabirus detect prey more through tactile sensation than vision.
-They feed by holding their open bill at a 45 degree angle to the water.
+They feed by holding their open bill at a 45-degree angle to the water.
 When prey is contacted, the storks close their bill, draw it out of the water, and throw their head back to swallow.
 Fish around 8 to 20 cm are typically taken, though larger fish weighing up to at least 500 g and eels up to 80 cm can be taken.
 It is an opportunistic feeder.
-In one instance when house mice experienced a population explosion in an agricultural area, several hundred jabirus could be seen in each field feeding on the rodents (unusual for a bird that's rarely seen in large numbers anywhere).
+In one instance, when house mice experienced a population explosion in an agricultural area, several hundred jabirus could be seen in each field feeding on the rodents (unusual for a bird that's rarely seen in large numbers anywhere).
 On rare occasions, jabirus have been seen attempting to kleptoparasitize the two smaller storks it co-exists with, the wood and maguari storks.

 Breeding

 Jabirus are solitary nesters, building massive nest platforms that are used repeatedly in successive seasons.
-Unlike many other storks, these species are often seen in pairs in the nonbreeding season suggesting a lifelong pair bond.
-The nest of sticks is built by both parents around August–September (in the Southern Hemisphere) on tall trees, and enlarged at each succeeding season growing to several meters in diameter.
-Nests are often deeper than they are wide, they can be up to 1 m wide and 1.8 m deep.
+Unlike many other storks, these species are often seen in pairs in the nonbreeding season, suggesting a lifelong pair bond.
+The nest of sticks is built by both parents around August–September (in the Southern Hemisphere) on tall trees, and enlarged at each succeeding season, growing to several meters in diameter.
+Nests are often deeper than they are wide; they can be up to 1 m wide and 1.8 m deep.
 Half a dozen nests may be built in close proximity, sometimes among nests of herons and other birds.
-The parents take turns incubating the clutch of two to five white eggs and are known to more territorial than usual against other jabirus during the brooding period.
-Raccoons and other storks (including their own species) are occasion predators of jabiru eggs, but most nest predators appear to avoid these huge-billed birds and there are no known predators of healthy adult jabirus.
+The parents take turns incubating the clutch of two to five white eggs and are known to be more territorial than usual against other jabirus during the breeding period.
+Raccoons and other storks (including their own species) are occasional predators of jabiru eggs, but most nest predators appear to avoid these huge-billed birds and there are no known predators of healthy adult jabirus.
 Although the young fledge around 110 days old, they often spend around another 3 months in the care of their parents.
 Because of this long length of time spent brooding, pairs have difficulty breeding in successive years.
 Less than half of active pairs in one season are active the next season.
 Only 25% of successful pairs are successful the next season.
 The lifespan average is 36 years.
 The Jabiru has a diploid number of 2n = 56.